-\begin{proof} Recall that the geodesic curvature $\kappa$ of the curve $\gamma(s)$ parametrised by the arc length $s$ in a Riemannian manifold $M$ is defined as the norm of the covariant derivative of the velocity vector field in the Levi-Civita connection (see e.g. \cite{DC}).
-From the formula (\ref{geodesics}) we see that, since $e^{tY_0} \in SO(n)$ acts trivially on $M_n$, the projections of the geodesics are the orbits of the one-parametric groups $e^{tX_0} \in SL(n,\mathbb R).$ Since $SL(n,\mathbb R)$ acts on $M$ by isometries, the geodesic curvature is constant along the orbits. \end{proof}
+(see e.g. \cite{DC}).
+From the formula (\ref{geodesics}) we see that, since $e^{tY_0} \in SO(n)$ acts trivially on $X_n$, the projections of the geodesics are orbits of the one-parametric groups $e^{tX_0} \in SL(n,\mathbb R).$ Since $SL(n,\mathbb R)$ acts on $X_n$ by isometries, the geodesic curvature is constant along the orbits. \end{proof}